Coscattering Dark Matter in the Inverse Scotogenic Models: The framework

 \section{The framework}

-In this paper, we take the Scotogenic inverse model \cite{Fraser:2014yha} as the benchmark model to illustrate the coscattering scalar dark matter.
-The framework contains new particles as: doublet fermion $\Psi\equiv(\psi^0,\psi^-)^T$, singlet fermion $\chi$ and three real singlet scalar $\phi_{i}(i=1,2,3)$ with zero vacuum expectation value.
+In this paper, we take the inverse Scotogenic model \cite{Fraser:2014yha} as the benchmark model to illustrate the coscattering scalar dark matter.
+The framework contains new particles as: doublet fermion $\Psi\equiv(\psi^0,\psi^-)^T$ with hypercharge $Y=-1/2$, singlet fermion $\chi$ and three real singlet scalar $\phi_{i}(i=1,2,3)$ with zero vacuum expectation value.
 These new particles are all charged under the $Z_2$ symmetry, while the SM particles transform trivially.
+The dark fermions $\Psi$ and $\chi$ also have lepton number $+1$.
+The particle contents and the corresponding charge assignments are listed in Table \ref{Tab:Particle}.
 We assume that $\phi_1$ is the dark matter candidate.
 To realize the coscattering regime, we further consider the scalar mass spectrum $m_{\phi_1}\lesssim m_{\phi_2} \ll m_{\phi_3}$ for simplicity.
-In this way, the dark scalar $\phi_3$ has a negligible impact on the dark matter phenomenon.
+In this way, the dark scalar $\phi_3$ has a negligible impact on the dark matter phenomenon, as it is dynamically irrelevant during freeze-out.

 Under the $Z_2$ symmetry, the most general scalar potential of the two nearly degenerate dark scalars $\phi_{1,2}$ can be written as \cite{Casas:2017jjg,Bhattacharya:2017fid}

 where $H$ is the SM Higgs doublet.
 In following studies, we focus on the SM Higgs portal interactions, and assume vanishing self-interactions of dark scalar for simplicity, i.e., $\lambda_{22}=\lambda_{13}=\lambda_{31}=0$.
 Including these self-interactions would contribute to the conversion processes \cite{Maity:2019hre}, thus weakening the effect of the Higgs portal interaction.